ibm-cloud-docs/dns-svcs/dns-zones.md

 # Managing DNS zones
 {: #managing-dns-zones}

+Manage DNS zones by using the UI, CLI, or API.
+{: shortdesc}

 You must have an {{site.data.keyword.dns_full}} instance before managing DNS zones.
 Refer to [Create a {{site.data.keyword.dns_short}} instance](/docs/dns-svcs?topic=dns-svcs-getting-started#step-1-create-dns-services-instance) for more information.